Police officer who killed Daunte Wright will face second-degree manslaughter charges

 An attorney believed to be representing Potter did not immediately respond to a request for comment.

-Jeff Storms, an attorney for the Wright family, could not immediately be reached for comment immediately following Orput’s announcement.
 The Washington County Attorney previously said he would explain his decision to the Wright family before announcing it to the public.

-Wright’s family has stated they will be unsatisfied with anything short of murder charges against Potter.
+Wright’s family has stated that they will be unsatisfied with anything short of murder charges against Potter.
 “Prosecute them, like they would prosecute us,” Nyesha Wright, the victim’s aunt, said at a Tuesday news conference.
 “We want the highest justice.”

-At least 60 people were arrested Tuesday after demonstrators took to the streets of Brooklyn Center for a third night since Potter, a White veteran police officer in suburban Minneapolis, fatally shot 20-year-old Daunte Wright during a traffic stop Sunday.
+Ben Crump, an attorney for Wright’s family, likened Potter’s shooting of the 20-year-old to an “execution” and expressed disbelief that Potter, a 26-year veteran of policing, could allegedly mistake a gun for a Taser.

-State and local law enforcement said in a news conference late Tuesday night that the majority of the arrests took place in Brooklyn Center for minor charges; most were later reported to be for curfew violation and disorderly conduct, according to local media.
-An additional 13 people were arrested in nearby Minneapolis, mostly for curfew violations and burglary, said Amelia Huffman, a deputy chief with the Minneapolis Police Department.
+“While we appreciate that the district attorney is pursuing justice for Daunte, no conviction can give the Wright family their loved one back,” Crump said in a statement Wednesday.
+“This was no accident.
+This was an intentional, deliberate, and unlawful use of force.”

-Law enforcement officials said several officers suffered minor injuries from debris thrown at them; they did not receive reports of injuries to protesters.
+Prosecutors have also found police difficult to convict once such cases do move to a courtroom.
+Most police officers charged with murder or manslaughter for fatally shooting people are not convicted.
+And in the cases where officers are convicted, it is often on lesser charges.

-The unrest came as the city braces for a charging decision in Wright’s killing that could come as soon as Wednesday.
-The Washington County Attorney’s Office, which has taken over the case for Hennepin County prosecutors, said he will speak to Wright’s family to explain his decision before announcing whether to charge Potter, the 48-year-old officer who shot Wright.
+The reasons, experts say, are often consistent from case to case, including that police have significant legal latitude to use force, including deadly force, and are viewed as trustworthy by judges and juries.
+Defense attorneys who have represented officers, though, say they wonder whether the public criticism of police and the spate of viral videos showing them using force could be chipping away at that.

-Both Potter and Brooklyn Center Police Chief Tim Gannon abruptly resigned late Tuesday morning; Wright’s family shared his mother’s final phone call with her son, which was cut off during his fatal traffic stop; and Brooklyn Center Mayor Mike Elliott called for Gov. Tim Walz (D) to hand over prosecution of Potter to the Minnesota Attorney General.
+Brooklyn Center Mayor Mike Elliott has called for Gov. Tim Walz (D) to hand over prosecution of Potter to the Minnesota Attorney General.
+Walz’s office did not immediately respond to requests for comment Wednesday.

-After Walz declined to renew the four-county curfew he enacted Monday, mayors in Maple Grove, Minneapolis and Saint Paul ordered local curfews for Tuesday night, including a 10 p.m. curfew in Brooklyn Center.
+As the community braced for the charging decision, protesters took to the streets for a third straight night for vigils, marches and other demonstrations that spanned more than five hours.
+Mayors in surrounding cities such as Maple Grove, Minneapolis and Saint Paul ordered local curfews for Tuesday night; a 10 p.m. curfew was ordered in Brooklyn Center.

-At the early-evening demonstration for Wright outside the Brooklyn Center Police Department, attendees danced, chanted and made speeches until about 8 p.m.
-At one point the group marched from the station to the nearby FBI field office less than a mile away.
+At least 60 people were arrested Tuesday, according to state and local law enforcement.
+In a news conference late Tuesday night, they said the majority of the arrests took place in Brooklyn Center for minor charges; an additional 13 people were arrested in nearby Minneapolis, mostly for curfew violations and burglary, said Amelia Huffman, a deputy chief with the Minneapolis Police Department.

 Nadine Graves, a local attorney and former public defender who attended, said there was already a strong law enforcement presence on the scene when the protesters began their short march and that the numbers had grown by the time the crowd returned to the police station.